perticascatalin/HiddenDimensions/ProjectProposal.md

 - SOM clustering (first row) and PCA (second row) 2D projection of latent MNIST as learnt by a VAE
 - Z_dim = 2, latent representation of samples, no projection
 - latent space becomes denser as Z_dim increases (see PCA)
-- latent space can be re-modeled (density changes) through topological projection (see SOM)
+- latent space can be remodeled (density changes) through topological projection (see SOM)

 **Observations regarding data complexity**: